e-Contract/eid-applet/trunk/eid-applet-aspx/README.txt

 We're using Linux as development platform though the code should also run on the Microsoft Windows platforms.
 We're using MonoDevelop as development environment for the ASP.NET code.
-The ASP.NET DLL can be tested using xsp2.
+The ASP.NET DLL can be tested using xsp2 (Mono).

 === 2.
 Usage

-Configure the AppletService HTTP handler via you web.config file:
+Configure the AppletService HTTP handler via your web.config file:
-<?xml version="1.0"?>
 <configuration xmlns="http://schemas.microsoft.com/.NetConfiguration/v2.0">
 	<system.web>
 		<httpHandlers>